Ten Ways to Introduce Competition to Young Tennis Players

 1. Great difficulty with fine motor skills

-2. Reactions and anticipations skills are slow
+2. Reaction and anticipation skills are slow

 3. Self-centered, lack a sense of time, and are impatient